TsChala/CS599Clustering/README.md

     #>    [1] 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 3 3 3 3 3 3 3 3 3
     #>    [60] 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 2 3 3 3 3 3 3 3 3 3 3 3
     #>    [119] 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3

+The second function that we have in this package is the kmeansclust_interface, which is the implementation of the K-means clustering algorithm in C++ using Rcpp.
+It is noted that the input should be a numeric matrix, otherwise the function cannot run.
+The returned values are the cluster assignments to each data point.

     kmeansclust_interface(as.matrix(iris[,1:2]),3)
     #>  [1] 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 2 2 2 3 2 3 2 3 2
     #>  [60] 3 3 3 3 3 3 2 3 3 3 3 3 3 3 3 2 2 2 2 3 3 3 3 3 3 3 3 2 3 3 3 3 3 3 3 3 3 3 3 3 3 2 3 2 2 2 2 3 2 2 2 2 2 2 3 3 2 2 2